koumaza/old-blog/README.md

 # Hey guys!
-# We have a article for you!
+# We have an article for you!
 # Go to ecchi likes blog!
 # https://git.io/BLOG